JackPendarvesRead/FluffyLabsConfigManagerTools/FluffyLabsConfigManagerTools/README.md

 To enable XML comments intellisense be sure to leave `FluffyLabsConfigManagerTools.xml` in the same install location as `FluffyLabsConfigManagerTools.dll`

+Don't forget to add the attribute at the top of your plugin `[PluginDependency(FluffyLabsConfigManagerTools.FluffyConfigLabsPlugin.PluginGuid)]` to register this dependency for the chainloader.

 ## Utilities

 The most useful way to use this lib is through the utilities.
 The following is a quick summary of what there is and how it is used.